prologin/prologin2021/spectator/README.md

 ## Structure
 - www : Web site interface files
+- champion : The champion to use as spectator

 ## Setup
 1. Front end must be set up (see [front/README](../front/README.md))